Ceterai/Ceterai.github.io/MyEnternia/Wiki/Bored/README.md

 # Bored

 It feels like an infinity...
-Alta:

 Applied by following items: